From the Fall 2016 issue of Ukulele magazine | BY GREG OLWELL

 MAGIC FLUKE FIREFLY BANJO UKULELE

-THE LOOK The Firefly is like Magic Fluke’s designer Dale Webb stripped the banjo-uke down to its essentials.
+The Firefly is like Magic Fluke’s designer Dale Webb stripped the banjo-uke down to its essentials.
 It’s an elegantly simplified design that uses nylon webbing to hold the milky white head tightly to the pot, instead of the metal rim traditionally used.
 And, like Magic Fluke’s other unique instruments, the Firefly has a distinctive open headstock.

-THE FEEL Thanks to the elemental design, the Firefly is light—under one pound!—which made it easy to play for long periods, and even easier to carry.
+Thanks to the elemental design, the Firefly is light—under one pound!—which made it easy to play for long periods, and even easier to carry.
 The setup was flawless, with smooth frets, and the neck had a nice D-shape and a smooth satin finish.

-THE SOUND The Firefly’s small 8-inch head and open-back design gives it a quick, warm tone that seems to spread out from all directions and sounds old-timey, perhaps more than any other banjo-ukulele in this group.
+The Firefly’s small 8-inch head and open-back design gives it a quick, warm tone that seems to spread out from all directions and sounds old-timey, perhaps more than any other banjo-ukulele in this group.

 Body Open-back “acousticon” pot with an 8-inch Remo Renaissance Mylar head